-Recommended or average retail, as of September 2016.
+Recommended or average retail.
 Includes batteries (including where these were a separate purchase).

-We recommend cordless models that score at least 85% overall and at least 70% for ease of use, and electric models that score at least 75% overall.
+We recommend currently available models that score at least 85% overall and at least 70% for ease of use, and electric models that score at least 75% overall.